-The walk-in unfriendly spot empty with reservations.
+The walk-in unfriendly spot in reality, empty with reservations.
 Four tables all set for two.
 A bar so thin, slithering against the wall, your drink could slide off.
-The room so small your waiter couldn't possibly be more than 10 feet from you even if he wanted to.
-No more than an arms length away, novelty grown handle bar mustache tickling your thoughts as you scan a menu that any which way you cut it, is set on destroying your chance at a respectful future life.
+The room so small your waiter couldn't possibly be more than 10 feet from you even if he wanted to be.
+His novelty grown handle bar mustache tickling your thoughts as you scan a menu that, any which way you cut it, is set on destroying your chance at a respectful future life.

 Two coin sized slices of uni toast?
 Thirty dollars.

 A paper thin sheet of seared snapper?
 Forty seven dollars.

 A rorschach plate of beef carpaccio with few and far between freckles of caviar?
 One hundred five dollars.

 What are you doing here?
 What is it about such pomp and circus spots that traps you into not just believing the hype, but chasing it?
 As you measure out your night in dirtied forks and glasses of wine, the question can't help but creep up as against all better judgement, you shift your eyes across the bill - what are you paying for?

 Well, contrary to what you may tell your foodie self - you're not paying for food.
 You're paying to feel privileged.

 And there's nothing wrong with that.
 Nothing at all really, so long as you understand that's the real transaction at hand.